iansmith/parigot/site/themes/cactus/exampleSite/content/posts/2019-12-30-StandardML-notes.md

 ```

-## Type Inference
+## TypeFromProto Inference

  Key steps in ML:
  * Determine types of bindings in order
  * For each val of fun binding:
 	 * Analyze definition for all necessary facts
-	 * Type erro if no way for all facts to hold
+	 * TypeFromProto erro if no way for all facts to hold
 * Use type variables like `'a` for any unconstrained type
 * Enforce the value restriction